OUR MISSION – To equip servant leaders for effective Reformed ministry that is Christ centered, gospel driven, and mission focused.

 OUR VISION – To train men and women for full-time gospel ministry and to enrich and enable all laypersons who seek to become more knowledgeable and effective in their own personal ministries.

-OUR GOAL – To prepare leaders of the 21st century, emphasizing the application of Scripture to all aspects of our culture and providing them with excellent academic instruction combined with XEE training, guidance in each student’s personal spiritual growth and hands–on ministry experience.
+OUR GOAL – To prepare leaders of the 21st century, emphasizing the application of Scripture to all aspects of our culture and providing them with excellent academic instruction, guidance in each student’s personal spiritual growth, and hands-on ministry experience.

 OUR MODEL – Scottish reformer John Knox.
 Future leaders, inspired with his commitment, fervor, and fire, will cry from their hearts for their own homelands – and the world – just as he did with his now famous prayer: “Lord, give me Scotland, or I die!”